Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Introduction

 and

+While the former is a $1\to3$ process resulting in a wide the continuous energy spectrum of beta-electrons, the latter is a $2\to 2$ process imposing fixed values of the kinetic energies of the products in the centre of mass reference frame.
+For this reason, the energy spectrum of the beta-electron emitted in an induced process forms a narrow peak whose width is determined only by the variance of the kinetic energy of the incoming particles.
+Furthermore, considering the finite value of the neutrino mass $m_\nu$, this peak should be separated from the edge of the spontaneous beta-spectrum by the energy gap equal to $2m_\nu.$

-Fig. \ref{Fig:sketch} depicts the theoretical beta-electron energy spectrum (called the beta-spectrum) of free monoatomic $^3\rm H,$ showing both the beta decay background and the $\mathrm C \nu \mathrm B$ peak\cite{data2021Boyarsky}.
-Since in a spontaneous beta decay process one particle decays in three, the energy spectrum of the beta particle is continuous.
-In contrast, a low-energy neutrino is absorbed and only two particles are produced in a relic-neutrino induced beta decay, therefore the smoking gun signature of a relic neutrino capture is one or more discrete peaks in the spectrum, shifted about $2m_{\nu}$ above the beta decay endpoint.
-The broadening of the peaks seen in~\ref{Fig:sketch} reflects the finite energy resolution of the experiment, which is assumed to be close to 40 meV \cite{PhysRevD.105.043502, aghanim2020planck}.
-The two narrow peaks in the spectrum come from the contributions of different neutrino mass eigenstates.
-The energy gap is only about 100 meV, so in order for the C$\nu$B signal to be visible the energy resolution of the experiment has to be the same order of magnitude or less than the neutrino mass, {otherwise the extremely weak cosmic neutrino feature will be submerged by the massive beta decay background}.
+The expected influence of the C$\nu$B on the beta emission of nuclei is illustrated in Fig. \ref{Fig:sketch}, which shows the theoretically predicted beta spectrum of free monoatomic $^3\rm H.$ The figure contains both the spontaneous beta decay background and the $\mathrm C \nu \mathrm B$ contribution~\cite{data2021Boyarsky}.
+The two narrow C$\nu$B peaks in the spectrum come from the contributions of different neutrino mass eigenstates.
+The broadening of the peaks reflects the finite energy resolution of the experiment, which in this plot is assumed to be 40 meV \cite{PhysRevD.105.043502, aghanim2020planck}.
+The energy gap is only about 100 meV, so in order for the C$\nu$B signal to be visible the energy resolution of the experiment has to be on the same order of magnitude or less than the neutrino mass, {otherwise the extremely weak cosmic neutrino feature will be submerged by the massive beta decay background}.